djbpitt/collatex-docker/README.md

 `docker rmi <image-id>` | remove the image

 ## Explanation

+The strategy for starting both a notebook server and an interactive command line is based on <https://stackoverflow.com/questions/34865097/run-jupyter-notebook-in-the-background-on-docker>.

 The `build` command uses the following arguments (the explanation below is copied from <https://djangostars.com/blog/what-is-docker-and-how-to-use-it-with-python/>):